FredHasselman/The-Complex-Systems-Approach-Book/assignments/ASSIGNMENTS_P1.md

 #### Questions {-}

-For example, for the Linear Map you could use this template:
+For the Linear Map you could use this template:

 ```r